Knowledge base

 - Employees' Provident Fund(EPF)

-- The Employees' Provident Fund is India's mandatory retirement savings scheme under the EPF Act, 1952.
+- The Employees' Provident Fund is India's mandatory retirement savings scheme, now operating under the EPF Scheme, 2026 as part of the Code on Social Security, 2020 consolidation (superseding the earlier EPF Act, 1952 framework).
 Employees and employers each contribute 12% of basic wages; a portion of the employer share funds the Employees' Pension Scheme.
 It is a core statutory cost of employing staff in India.

 - Employees' State Insurance(ESI)